learn-co-curriculum/phase-3-common-data-types/README.md

 Using the JSON-style syntax above will create a hash with **Symbols** for keys.
-To access data from this hash, you can use the bracket notation and pass in the symbol for they key you are trying to access:
+To access data from this hash, you can use the bracket notation and pass in the symbol for the key you are trying to access:

 ```rb
 my_hash = { key1: "value1", key2: "value2" }